Vocational training as florist

-Landscape in Tajikistan
+Landscape in Tajikistan © Thekla Kelbert

-DVV International began working in Tajikistan in 2003.
-Until 2009, the projects were carried out in cooperation with various governmental and non-governmental partners through the regional office for Central Asia, based in Tashkent, Uzbekistan.
-Since 2009, there has been a separate country office in Dushanbe.
-Tajikistan ranks 133rd on the Human Development Index of the United Nations (2014), which includes 187 countries.
-Thus, Tajikistan is one of a group of countries with “medium-level human development”.
+There are a wide range of adult education institutions in Tajikistan, both governmental and non-governmental, most of which offer vocational training.
+However, they often lack the knowledge and skills to identify the educational needs of the local population and provide appropriate services.
 Together with local partner organisations, DVV International implements measures to improve the quality of vocational education and training for disadvantaged groups.
 It supports the development and organisational development of the network of organisations of formal and non-formal adult education and is committed to improving the legal framework for adult education in Tajikistan.

 Strengthening of the Tajik Adult Education Association: DVV International supports and advises the Tajik Adult Education Association and implements training measures for its personnel.
 In addition, DVV International promotes the cooperation of the association with other adult education networks from the Central Asian region, but also with trans-national networks such as ASPBAE, the Asia South Pacific Association for Basic and Adult Education.

 Among the partners of DVV International in Tajikistan, both state and non-state actors are included.
 Important governmental partners are the Ministry of Labour, Migration and Employment with the corresponding state adult education centres and vocational guidance centres; the Ministry of Education and the Sentencing Administration of the Justice Department.
 The non-governmental partners include the Tajik Adult Education Association, the NGOs “Youth House”, the Parliamentary Committee on Education, Sports and Youth, the two institutes for continuing education of university teachers and for continuing education in the public service, the National State Statistics Agency, and the main administration for the penal system of the Ministry of Justice.
 DVV International works with the Tajik Adult Education Association as a non-governmental strategic partner at all levels.
 DVV International supports the non-governmental organisations Jahon and Bureau of Human Rights in improving access to education for prisoners and those released from prison.
 Together with the two NGOs Tomiris and Saodat, community learning centres (CLCs) are being established at two locations.
-Among the international partners, the German Society for International Cooperation (GIZ) and the European Training Foundation (ETF) and the development programmes of the European Union are worth mentioning.
+Among the international partners, the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ), GOPA Consulting Group, the European Training Foundation (ETF) and the development programmes of the European Union are worth mentioning.